Big Ada: Services

-Big Ada consists of two main roads with many smaller paths in between.
-The area has some guesthouses, many chop bars and spots, a police station and a small library.
-The local radio station Radio Ada that broadcasts in the local language Dangme has its office just outside Big Ada.Big Ada is also the office of the King of Ada, who is head over the various local chiefs.
+Big Ada consists of two main roads passing through the town and a highway at the outskirts of the town leading straight to the estuary with many smaller paths in between.
+The area has some guesthouses, hotels such as Aqua Safari Resort Treasure Island etc.. many chop bars and spots, a police station, Fire service station and a small library.
+The local radio station Radio Ada that broadcasts in the local language Dangme has its office just outside Big Ada and a newly established radio station Eagle Fm which broadcast in English and the local language [danmge] Big Ada is also the office of the paramount King of Ada Nene Abram Kabu Akuaku who is head over the various local chiefs.

 Asafotufiami Festival

-Ada is the venue of the well-known, annual Asafotufiami festival that takes place in the first week of August and is one of the biggest events in the district.
-The event celebrates ancient wars and draws a big crowd of people to Ada.
+Ada is the venue of the well-known, annual Asafotufiami festival that takes place starting from the first Thursday in the first week of August and is one of the biggest events in the district.
+The event celebrates ancient wars(firing of musketry) and draws a big crowd of people to Ada.

 Historically, the Asafotufiami is a remembrance of ancient wars with neighboring tribes such as the Ewe.
 The "Asafotu" are companies of warriors who fire their muskets in celebration.
 These days, the festival is a grand homecoming for the Ada and African diaspora.
 As many of the Ada's were enslaved during the transatlantic Slave trade.

 The celebration starts on a Thursday in the first week of August and goes on until the following week.
-Young men are initiated and instructed in the ancient tactics of warfare, the paramount chief of Ada and the chiefs of the various clans gather for processions and speeches and parties and celebrations continue throughout the whole festival.
+Young men are initiated and instructed in the ancient tactics of warfare, the paramount chief of Ada Nene Abram Kabu Akuaku the chiefs of the various clans and invited guests such as the president or vice president of Ghana and invited chiefs and kings from other regions of the country gather for processions and speeches and parties and celebrations continue throughout the whole festival.
 On Sunday, there is an open-air church service.
 The following days are filled with beach parties, boat races, river excursions and football matches.